A Kubernetes app is a containerized app that you can run on your

-Deploying a Kubernetes application
+Deploying a Kubernetes app

-To see the Kubernetes apps that you can deploy to your Google Kubernetes Engine cluster, see the Kubernetes Apps category in Google Cloud Marketplace.
+To see the Kubernetes apps that you can deploy to your Google Kubernetes Engine cluster, see the Kubernetes Apps category in Cloud Marketplace.

 - To see information about an app, including its pricing, select the app.

 Select the Kubernetes cluster that you want to deploy the app to.
 If you want to create a new cluster, click Create cluster.

 Select or create a Namespace to use for the application.
 Namespaces are a way to divide cluster resources among multiple users or teams.

 In the App instance name box, enter a name for the app, such as

 sandbox-dev-app.
 The name must be unique within the namespace.

 If you need to change the service account associated with the application's billing plan, expand Advanced plan settings, and verify the service account that is associated with the application.